Delta Search Virus

 Remove Delta Search virus from Internet Explorer:

-Click "Tools" (or the gear icon in Internet Explorer 9), select "Manage Add-ons".
+Click on the "gear" icon (at the top right corner of Internet Explorer) select "Manage Add-ons".
 Look for Babylon Ltd. and Montera Technologies LTD related entries (Babylon IE plugin, Delta Toolbar, delta Helper Object, Translate this web page with Babylon) and remove them.

-To change your homepage from delta-search.com to your preferred domain, click "Tools" (or the gear icon in Internet Explorer 9), select "Internet Options", in the opened window, remove delta-search.com and enter your preferred domain, which will open each time you launch Internet Explorer.
+To change your homepage from delta-search.com to your preferred domain, click on the "gear" icon (at the top right corner of Internet Explorer) select "Internet Options", in the opened window, remove delta-search.com and enter your preferred domain, which will open each time you launch Internet Explorer.

 Change default search engine:

-Click "Tools" (or the gear icon in Internet Explorer 9), select "Manage Add-ons".
+Click on the "gear" icon (at the top right corner of Internet Explorer) select "Manage Add-ons".
 In the opened window, select "Search Providers", set "Google", "Bing" or any other preferred search engine as your default and remove "Delta Search".

 If you continue to have problems with redirects to delta-search.com, reset your Internet Explorer settings to default.